ICE-QTM/DryICE-Logfile-Plotter/README.md

 Modifying the values of these two text boxes can make it easier to overlay / compare data.

 ## Requirements
-This software requires the nptdms module (pip install nptdms)
+* This software requires the nptdms module (pip install nptdms)
+* All files should be downloaded and the script should run from the root folder

+## Known issues
+* Timezone is not taken into account, so displayed time (first / last point) may differ from actual time (as is confirmed in the screenshot when comparing the filename timestamp and the 'first point' timestamp).